College Students

 3. a report card or transcript, showing the credits earned and GPA, both for the immediate past term and overall.

-to Tom Karr.
-The deadline for submitting these materials in order to receive scholarship monies for the Spring 2008 term is January 5, 2008.
+The deadline for submitting these materials in order to receive scholarship monies for the Spring 2015 term is January 31, 2015.

-If you are interested in learning more about, or contributing to, the New Futures Scholarships, please visit http://www.newfuturesdc.org/.
+If you are interested in learning more about, or contributing to, the New Futures Scholarships, please visit the New Futures website.

 Community Club Upperclass Scholarship

-The objective of this scholarship, which is being funded by the Andrew Charles Dornan Memorial Fund, is to relieve college students (who are both upperclass and Community Club graduates) of some of the burden of debt they incur as they move toward college graduation.
+The objective of this scholarship, which is being funded by the Andrew Charles Dornan Memorial Fund and the Bruce Davie Memorial Fund, is to relieve college students (who are Community Club graduates in their final two years of college) of some of the burden of debt they incur as they move toward college graduation.

 1. a complete college transcript (unofficial is acceptable).
 You must have a minimum 2.0 cumulative GPA to be eligible.